The Lowdown

 Peacemaker is to superhero as ringworm is to earthworm.
 It might seem like these two things are related based on their names, but they aren’t.
 And much like you wouldn’t want to catch a case of ringworm, you also probably don’t want Peacemaker saving you.

-Less than a year after the events of The Suicide Squad—where Christopher Smith, aka Peacemaker, was shot and had a building dropped on him—Peacemaker is being discharged from the hospital.
+Less than a year after the events of The Suicide Squad—where Christopher Smith, aka Peacemaker, was shot and had a building dropped on him—Peacemaker was discharged from the hospital.
 (And with only a replaced clavicle.)

-But just because his Suicide Squad obligation ended early doesn’t mean Chris’ prison sentence did too.
-He’s only served four of his 30 years.
-And unless he wants Amanda Waller pushing the button to detonate that little explosive she implanted at the base of his skull, he’d better fall in line.
+But just because his Suicide Squad obligation ended early didn’t mean Chris’ prison sentence did too.
+He had only served four of his 30 years.
+And because he didn’t want Amanda Waller to push the button to detonate that little explosive she implanted at the base of his skull, he fell in line, joining her new task force, aptly named Task Force X.

-Sure, he made a vow to have peace, but he also adds: “no matter how many people I have to kill to get it.”
+Unfortunately, he can’t quite kick his old reputation—one where he vows to save the world but also adds, “no matter how many people I have to kill to get it.”

 If you thought Peacemaker might be the DC equivalent of WandaVision or Hawkeye, you’d be wrong.
 Much like the film it spins off from, Peacemaker is fraught with foul content.

-Among the plethora of profanities are multiple uses of the f-word and s-word.
-Graphic sex scenes accompany nudity.
+Among the plethora of profanities are multiple uses of the f-word, c-word and s-word.
+Graphic sex scenes accompany full-blown nudity.
 And gory violence is prevalent.
 (Peacemaker gets a new helmet that gives off a sonic blast, capable of blasting everything in a 10-yard radius into smithereens.)

 Viewers can also expect to witness blatant racism, sexism, homosexuality, sex jokes (including references to bestiality) and drug and alcohol use.